-I was excited for two brand names: The Mummy and Tom Cruise so how could I miss this one on the big screen.
+I was excited for two brand names, The Mummy and Tom Cruise, so how could I miss this one on the big screen.
 A movie with a head start into my good books is rare for me.

 The visual effects!
 Bam!
 I haven’t been wowed by effects in ages, in fact I’d almost given up on that happening again but dang they were good.
-It’s worth the price of a ticket if you’re a fan of a good zombie.
-All those components to make a great effect they have been trying to perfect all these years.
-The movement the texture the lighting, dang… nailed it.
+It’s worth the price of a ticket if you’re a fan of a good zombie movie.
+All those components combine to make a great effect that they have been trying to perfect all these years.
+The movement, the texture, the lighting, dang… nailed it.
 The main baddie ‘Ahmanet’ – she was great.
 Cold, cool and serious.
 TC was on point, solid.
 His character’s name was Nick but why bother, it was Tom Cruise running around.
 He was a great choice for the franchise as he can do the one foot in serious and one foot in whimsical farce thing well.
 Russell Crow and his character Dr Jekyll was a nice surprise.
 But at the end of the day the special effects and action stole the show.

 So it could’ve been an 8 or even an 8.5 but it will have to settle with a 7 – a solid movie-going type experience.